 - Baking powder

 - Confectioner’s sugar for sprinkling over them.

 You’re also going to need some oil to fry them in, a funnel, and a sifter of some sort to sprinkle confectioner’s sugar over them.
-My personal preference on oil for frying these is vegetable (coconut oil) or corn.
+My personal preference for oil for frying these is vegetable oil, like coconut oil or corn.
 Peanut oil would also work really well but I don’t use it often due to a few of my daughter’s friends having allergies.

 How to Make Funnel Cakes: Step by Step Tutorial

 To begin with, place all funnel cake ingredients in a medium-sized or large bowl and beat with an electric mixer until smooth and well blended.
 This will just take a minute or two.

 Now you have your batter.
 See how easy that was?
 You’ll want to use this batter soon because if you don’t, it will thicken and be hard to come out of the funnel.
 If that happens, just add 1/4 cup milk and whisk it in by hand.

 Test your oil by dropping a tiny sprinkling of flour into it.
 If the flour sizzles, the oil is hot enough.
 Once it tests hot enough, turn the temperature down to medium.

 Using a funnel, hold your finger over the opening and add 1/2 cup of the .
 Hold this over the hot oil and remove your finger, moving your hand over the oil in a zig-zag or swirling pattern but making sure to criss-cross over the batter multiple times in order to have the cake connect.